 Accordingly, you should bear the following in mind when you receive a subpoena:

-- Your response to the subpoena should both preserve your rights and also comply with court rules.
+- Prepare a proper and timely response to the subpoena.
+Your response to the subpoena should both preserve your rights and comply with court rules.
 An incorrect response or a failure to respond to a subpoena can have serious consequences, such as fines for contempt or the waiver of your rights.